brwilkinson/AzureDeploymentFramework/README.md

         - Example of modernization could mean moving to the latest OS versions, or  latest dependency software version, while still running IaaS Etc.
 - If you are Core IT, then this Framework is not for you.
 - If you don't have control over your own subscription/s, with an Owner account, then this Framework is not for you.
-- If you don't have 3 to 12 months to dedicate to deploying out a single Application that is core to your business, then this Framework s not for you.
+- If you don't have 3 to 12 months to dedicate to deploying out a single Application that is core to your business, then this Framework is not for you.
-- However if you need to build out Labs or use this for Demo's Etc, then the ADF framework will work very nicely.
+- However if you need to build out Labs or use this for Demo's Etc, then the ADF will work very nicely.

 ## Any Feedback on this project is welcome, please feel free to reach out or ask questions or open issues.